 Many children have questions and can feel uneasy when emergencies occur in their communities.
 The Meet the Helpers toolkit is designed to introduce “helpers” and explain the role they play in emergency situations.
 Included in the toolkit are videos and hands-on activities that provide educators and families with developmentally appropriate resources for young children.

-We hope these resources will be helpful as you have these conversations with your children or children in your care.
+We hope these resources will be helpful as you have these conversations with your children.
+Once again, our hearts are with all of those touched by the tragic event at Hill Country Preparatory High School.